Life Insurance For People With Rheumatoid Arthritis [Approved! And, Here’s How]

 Life Insurance Decisions For People With Rheumatoid Arthritis

-Life insurance carriers establish health classification ratings, or also known as tables.
+Life insurance carriers establish health classification ratings, also known as tables or table ratings.
 Look at the example below.
 This is a typical life insurance table.
 Depending on your situation, you will fit into one of these tables.

 Let’s get this out of the way: carriers won’t offer a person with rheumatoid arthritis a preferred best or preferred rating.
-The best health classification available is Standard.
-Standard rating is still very good!
+The best health classification available is the standard rate.
+Standard rates are still very good!
 A Standard rating means the underwriting department says you have the average health and mortality of an average person.

+I know other websites say that standard rates are available for people with RA.
+That is true.
 However, most, if not all, people with rheumatoid arthritis have a table rating.
-The level of rating depends, as we stated earlier, on the severity of your rheumatoid arthritis as well as other factors we described.
+The level of rating depends, as we stated earlier, on the severity of the disease as well as other factors we described.

 Let’s discuss these health classifications with someone with RA through several case study examples.